akmiyata/TIVA-Launchpad/Lab 10/Readme.txt

-This folder contains files related to the solution for Lab 5 in the University of Texas' "Embedded Systems - Shape The World" course.
+This folder contains files related to the solution for Lab 10 (from Chapter 10) in the University of Texas' "Embedded Systems - Shape The World" course (https://users.ece.utexas.edu/~valvano/Volume1/E-Book/).

-Description: Lab 5 is intended to simulate a traffic light intersection, with two sets of traffic lights (for East-West, and North-South directions) as well as a crosswalk light indicator.
+Description: Lab 10 is intended to simulate a traffic light intersection, with two sets of traffic lights (for East-West, and North-South directions) as well as a crosswalk light indicator.

 Requirements (see https://www.youtube.com/watch?v=qNl7vayZEz0&list=PLyg2vmIzGxXEle4_R2VA_J5uwTWktdWTu&index=15 for an illustration of intended operation):